joelsernamoreno/EvilCrowCable-Wind/README.md

 **Note:**

-Wi-Fi configuration changes are stored
+Wi-Fi configuration changes are stored.

 Keyboard Layout changes are not stored.
-Configure your layout each time you use Evil Crow Cable Wind
+Configure your layout each time you use Evil Crow Cable Wind.

 # Add a new Keyboard Layout